AnthonySteele/anthonysteele.github.io/TheSingleReturnLaw.md

 ## Links

-*  There's questions on this topic [on Stackoverflow](http://stackoverflow.com/questions/36707/should-a-function-have-only-one-return-statement) and on [programmers.Stackoverflow](http://programmers.stackexchange.com/questions/118703/where-did-the-notion-of-one-return-only-come-from").
+*  There's questions on this topic [on Stackoverflow](http://stackoverflow.com/questions/36707/should-a-function-have-only-one-return-statement) and on [Software Engineering StackExchange](http://softwareengineering.stackexchange.com/questions/118703/where-did-the-notion-of-one-return-only-come-from).
 * See also [Ward Cunningham's wiki on Single Function Exit point](http://c2.com/cgi/wiki?SingleFunctionExitPoint).
-* [Codinghorror talked](http://www.codinghorror.com/blog/2008/07/spartan-programming.html) about [Spartan programming](http://ssdl-wiki.cs.technion.ac.il/wiki/index.php/Spartan_programming), and mentioned "frugal use of control structures, with early return whenever possible."
+* [Codinghorror talked about Spartan programming](http://www.codinghorror.com/blog/2008/07/spartan-programming.html), and mentioned "frugal use of control structures, with early return whenever possible."
 *  One of the few links on the topic that I could find was [Return statements and the single exit fantasy](http://www.leepoint.net/JavaBasics/methods/method-commentary/methcom-30-multiple-return.html)
 *  See this discussion on [Single exit point from function](http://discuss.techinterview.org/default.asp?joel.3.325456.34) from Joel on Software
 *  Take a look at some of the comments on this post [Refactoring to the Max](http://thedailywtf.com/Articles/Refactoring_to_the_Max.aspx) on the Daily WTF</a> where this issue is raised, particularly this comment: